getify/You-Dont-Know-JS/get-started/ch4.md

 The second pillar of the language is the prototypes system.
 We covered this topic in-depth in Chapter 3 ("Prototypes"), but I just want to make a few more comments about its importance.

-JS is one of very few languages where you have the option to create objects bespoke, without any need for defining their structure in a class first.
+JS is one of very few languages where you have the option to create objects directly and explicitly, without first defining their structure in a class.

 For many years, people implemented the class design pattern on top of prototypes -- so called, "prototypal inheritance" (see Appendix A) -- and then with the advent of ES6's `class` keyword, the language doubled-down on its inclination towards OO/class style programming.